SiteGround WordPress Hosting Review

 - The plan is claimed to handle ~100,000 monthly visitors.

-- Additional Premium perks that includes, Priority support, SuperCacher, 1 year Wildcard, and 30 Day backup
+- Additional Premium perks that include, Priority support, SuperCacher, 1-year Wildcard, and 30 Day backup

-- Geeky Advanced features, Fewer account on server, PCI compliance, WordPress staging, and Git-repo creation
+- Geeky Advanced features, Fewer account on the server, PCI compliance, WordPress staging, and Git-repo creation

 All the above plans users will get a free domain name

 - Free website builder, cPanel & SSH access

 - HTTP/2 enabled servers